ReflectCxx/ReflectionTemplateLibrary-CPP/DESIGN_PHILOSOPHY_AND_VISION.md

 * Preprocessor hacks

 Instead, you choose *when* and *how* to expose the metadata.
 The reflection engine remains lightweight, predictable, and truly **zero-overhead until used**.

+### 🗉 Exception-Free Guarantee
+RTL is designed to be virtually exception-free.
+If an exception ever emerges from RTL, it signals that something deeper is wrong.
+In practice, such exceptions are almost always caused by client/user code and merely propagate through RTL.
+Internally, only two scenarios could theoretically throw:

+* std::any_cast — guarded by strict, break-proof type checks that make throwing virtually impossible.
+* Heap allocation tracking error — if RObject::m_rtlOwnedHeapAllocCount were to drop below zero, which is also heavily guarded against.

+Both are extremely unlikely, but not absolutely impossible — no system is perfect.
+For every predictable failure case, RTL returns explicit error codes instead of throwing.
+RTL validates all critical assumptions before proceeding, ensuring predictable behavior and eliminating mid-operation surprises.